Digital-Preservation-Finland/knowledge-base/docs/database/audio_x-wav/ffprobe/Error-opening-filters/index.rst

 Analysis
 ========

-The error message does not refer to a file or file format but instead to missing missing or invalid arguments given to the software.
+['The error message does not refer to a file or file format but instead to missing missing or invalid arguments given to the software.']

 Is it a bug in the validating software? - yes